peng051410/karabiner-generator/README.md

 This will put Karabiner JSON of all the rules in your clipboard.
 You can then paste it inside Karabiner in-between `rules []` block.

-In future this will be automated even further so all will never have to be dealing with raw JSON of `karabiner.json` and can effortlessly change your keyboard config on the fly with a nice DSL.
+In future this will be automated even further so you will never have to be dealing with raw JSON of `karabiner.json` and can effortlessly change your keyboard config on the fly with a nice DSL.

 ## Related
 - [Karabiner JSON Spec](https://pqrs.org/osx/karabiner/json.html)